Vitiligo is a common pigmentary (depigmentation) disorder of unknown cause, in which the skin loses its melanocytes.

 - Skin biopsy: A small piece of affected skin is taken and is examined by a pathologist, under the microscope to make a definitive diagnosis

-- Examination under wood light/ultraviolet light/black light: Skin with Vitiligo when exposed to this light will glow blue
+- Examination under wood light/ultraviolet light/black light: Skin with Vitiligo when exposed to this light will appear pearl white

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.